SalesforceCommerceCloud/pwa-kit/packages/internal-lib-build/README.md

-# PWA Kit internal tools
+# PWA Kit Internal tools 🛠️

 A package that contains internal tools used by other libraries in the monorepo.
-It can't run outside the context of this monorepo
+It can't run outside the context of this monorepo.

-To see all the available commands
+To see all the available commands:

 ```bash
 cd packages/internal-lib-build